The JUCE team has been working hard on some great new tools to further support you in creating some of the best software available.

 Lots more foundational framework improvements

 We have implemented new async alternatives to all functions requiring modal loops, and overhauled our inter-process communication (IPC) classes.
 We've also tightened up our CoreGraphics invalidation regions, made our container classes interoperable with the standard library, and implemented many more minor features and bug fixes.
-You can see the whole list of changes here.

 The JUCE Team